Before I started working as a freelancer, I worked as a project manager for fifteen years in a number of Belgian translation agencies.

 While I don’t know how I managed to keep it up for so long, this long period gave me unique insight into how large translation agencies work.
 It taught me that there is an enormous gap between what translation agencies offer in their marketing and what they actually deliver.

 Occasionally there would be a customer in my customer portfolio with a big translation project, yet with a completely unrealistic deadline or too many other crazy expectations.
-My common told me to refuse the project because it would be impossible to deliver quality work.
+My common sense told me to refuse the project because it would be impossible to deliver quality work.

 This was not only the case for these less than realistic projects.
-In all of the agencies where I have worked, none of the translations were revised as they should have been: a second translator who reads through the translation sentence by sentence to check the language and content.
+In all of the agencies where I worked, none of the translations were revised as they should have been: a second translator who reads through the translation sentence by sentence to check the language and content.

 These translation agencies were happy to trade their integrity for turnover.